Manoj Sahi Kumar

 “The future cannot be predicted, but futures can be invented.
 It was man’s ability to invent which has made human society what it is.
 The mental processes of inventions are still mysterious.

-They are rational but not logical, that is to say, not deductive.
 The first step of the inventor is to visualize by an act of imagination, a thing or a state of things which does not exist yet, and which appears in some way desirable.

 The inventor can then start rationally arguing backwards from the invention, and forward from the means at disposal, until a way is found from one to the other.”